Three simple steps for raising kids who can cope

 That these emotions will come and go in response to the world around us and if we're smart enough to pay attention and listen to them?
 They might just tell us something about the path we're on and the steps we wish to take.

-if you're interested in learning more about how to actually take steps to develop emotional agility for both you and your child check out Susan's excellent book.
+if you're interested in learning more about how to actually take steps to develop emotional agility for both you and your child check out Susan Davis’s excellent book, Emotional Agility.

 Does that mean that it's okay for your child to behave however they want when they're angry?

-Of course not - it's our job to teach our children to express these emotions healthily which might mean taking an uncomfortable look in the mirror.
+Of course not - it's our job to teach our children to express these emotions in a healthy way which might mean taking an uncomfortable look in the mirror.

 How do you respond when angry?